 2- Know the Common Loan Terminology

-Commercial real estate mortgage: these are loans secured by real estate, and can be used to refinance, improve, or purchase investment or commercial properties.
+these are loans secured by real estate and can be used to refinance, improve, or purchase an investment or commercial property.
 The loan amounts can range from anywhere between $25,000 to over $500,000

-SBA-Guaranteed Loans: if you don’t qualify for standard loans, you don’t have to worry.
-SBA loans are ideal for small businesses, and have been guaranteed by the federal government.
+If you don’t qualify for standard loans, you don’t have to worry.
+SBA loans are ideal for small businesses and have been guaranteed by the federal government.

 3- Always be Prepared

 An entrepreneur is just like a boy scout; both are always prepared.
 As an entrepreneur, you should be more prepared when meeting your banker than a boy scout is in the woods.

 Show your banker that the loan is a low-risk proposition on your side, and have with you a completed loan application, financial statements projection of about 3 years, copies of cash flows, and a cover letter; plus an executive summary of the business plan.